A Hanuman Story for Ram Dass

 from the oral tradition of India

-Although the Ramayana is literally the 'Story of Lord Rama,' what many people remember most about it is the character of Hanuman.
-In the various versions of the Ramayana, from North to South India, from Valmiki to Tulsidas, stories and images of Hanuman abound.
-He presents the ideal of how to relate to God.
-Hanuman is the greatest of all the devotees of Rama.
-Yet, he is also a Monkey.
-We find in him the extremes of a wild, simple, exceptionally strong, jungle animal and a great Bhakti, or lover of God.
-These disparate qualities have made Hanuman attractive to children and adults for thousands of years, and these qualities are wonderfully dramatized in this story.
+Although the Ramayana is literally the Story of Lord Rama, what many people remember most about it is the character of Hanuman.
+In the various versions of the Ramayana, from North to South India and Valmiki to Tulsidas, stories and images of Hanuman abound.
+Hanuman embodies the ideal of how to relate to God; indeed, he is the greatest of all the devotees of Rama.
+And, he is also a Monkey.
+In him, we find the extremes of a wild, simple, exceptionally strong, jungle animal and a great Bhakti, or lover of God.
+These disparate traits have made Hanuman attractive to children and adults for thousands of years, and these qualities are wonderfully dramatized in this story.

 Taken from the oral tradition of India, as far as I know, this story has not been written down before and is but a small part of Hanuman's adventures in the Ramayana.
 It presents the nature of an individual’s life in the wider context of reincarnation and is a wonderful story for children as well as adults.